 There is the Indian element.
 They stand higher than personal bickerings; their stand is serious.
-They feel in their hearts, go or die."
+They feel in their hearts, "do or die."
 Their paramount object is freedom and citizenship of the Indians, by Congress passing a bill to abolish the Indian Bureau, which will automatically bestow citizenship on every Indian in the country.
 They are emphatically against a man who favors the Indian Bureau system, or will interest himself more for the outsider's interest than for the best interest of the Indians.
 They believe in a man that will close up the books of the Indian Bureau with the Indian people, and give the same rights and privileges to the Indians as are accorded to all citizens.
 They want an Indian, who has never wavered to stand true to the Indian people.
-He may be weak on other matters, but his fearless support of all that is paramount on Indian matters and his attack on the Indian Bureau qualifies that Indian man to be mentioned by the Indians for the Commissioner of Indian of the Indians, our duty in the matter of Commissionership of Indian Affairs, is to lay aside all ill-feelings and all pull together for the man that stands for the greatest objects to the Indian race-freedom and citizenship.
+He may be weak on other matters, but his fearless support of all that is paramount on Indian matters and his attack on the Indian Bureau qualifies that Indian man to be mentioned by the Indians for the Commissioner of Indian Affairs.